 I am currently working on lines extraction from a binary image.
 I initially performed a few image processing steps including threshold segmentation and obtained the following binary image.

-As can be seen in the binary image the lines are splitted or broken.
-And I wanted to join the broken line as shown in the image below marked in red.
-I marked the red line manually for a demonstration.
+In the binary image the lines are splitted or broken.
+And I wanted to join the broken line.

 FYI, I used the following code to perform the preprocessing.